imathis/octopress/source/docs/plugins/github-style-codeblock/index.markdown

 Simply start a line with three back ticks followed by a space and the language you're using.
 Tab in four spaces for your code snippets, and then finish your code block with three more back ticks.

+**Note: Back tick code blocks are only supported in HTML and Markdown.
+With the Textile markup language, use the [codeblocks](/docs/plugins/codeblock/) instead.**

 #### Syntax

 {% codeblock %}